nystudio107/craft-retour/README.md

 Like any software, this beta version of Retour may have bugs.
 Please report any problems you may find on the [Retour Issues page](https://github.com/nystudio107/craft-retour/issues), and we'll get them addressed quickly.

-The following things are not finished yet for the beta
+The following things are not fully implemented for the beta:

 * Redirects are not automatically created when entry slugs are renamed
 * Export CSV
 * Import CSV
+* Dynamic redirects
 * This documentation

 There are entries on the [Retour Issues page](https://github.com/nystudio107/craft-retour/issues) that you can use to check on the status of the beta.